psila-ai/khonsu/memory-bank/productContext.md

 - Based on the configured isolation level and conflict resolution strategy, conflicts are handled appropriately.
 - Successful transactions are applied atomically, making their changes visible.
 - Failed transactions or explicit rollbacks discard staged changes.
+- **Persistence and Recovery:** Committed transactions and operations must be durably persisted to enable crash tolerance and Point-in-Time Recovery (PITR).

 ## User Experience Goals